 General information about addons

-Starting with 1.70 drivers I've implemented the option to apply addons at driver installation.
+Starting with 1.70 drivers I've implemented the option to apply addons at UNi Xonar driver installation procedure.

 - applying 3rd party drivers mods more easily (like Alexas addons once they are made specifically for UNi Xonar Addons option)